valkey-io/valkey-doc/docs/management/sentinel.md

 solution since the current system avoids issues in case the process is just suspended or not executed by the scheduler for a long time.

-**A note about the word slave used in this man page**: PLEASE-REVIEW{Starting with Redis 5, if not for backward compatibility, the Redis project no longer uses the word slave.
-Unfortunately in this command the word slave is part of the protocol, so we'll be able to remove such occurrences only when this API will be naturally deprecated.}
+**A note about the word slave used in this man page**: Starting with Redis OSS 5, if not for backward compatibility, the Redis project no longer uses the word slave.
+Unfortunately in this command the word slave is part of the protocol, so we'll be able to remove such occurrences only when this API will be naturally deprecated.